reykeem/precourse-part-3/Instagram Clone/README.md

 ###### The User Login Page should:

 - let a user login (not include server-side authentication)
-- use javascript to check that the user's username and password *matches* some pre-approved usernames and passwords
+- use JavaScript to check that the user's username and password *matches* some pre-approved usernames and passwords
 - send the user to the user's feed once they've entered a correct username and password
 - use CSS and HTML to achieve a consistent Instagram style